HEIGVD-S3-DAI/fastpaws/README.md

 ./mvnw package
 ```

-This will create a jar file in the `target` folder.
+This will create a jar file in the `target/` folder.

 Optionally, create an alias to the jar application with the command below: